-The matters resolved by and reported to the Sustainability Committee chaired by the Chief Sustainability Officer (CSO) are overseen and supervised by being reported as needed to the Board of Directors, which meets at least once every three months and is chaired by the President of the asset manager, as well as the Board of Directors of each investment corporation, which meets at least twice a month in principle.
+The matters resolved by and reported to the Sustainability Committee chaired by the Chief Sustainability Officer (CSO) are overseen and supervised by being reported as needed to the Board of Directors of KJRM Holdings, which is chaired by the President & CEO who also serves as CSO and meets at least once every three months, as well as the Board of Directors of the investment corporation, which meets at least twice a month in principle.

 The Sustainability Committee, which held once a quarter in principle, identifies material risks and opportunities related to sustainability including climate change and natural capital, and plays a central role in sustainability activities by resolving policies, strategies, systems, and sustainability goals and monitoring performance.